kaliberjs/build/docs/src/content/introduction/index.raw.md

 #### A static site with javascript in the browser

-Server side rendering is the default, but switching to a universal component is very easy: simply add `?universal` to your import.
+Server side rendering is the default, but switching to a universal/isomorphic component is very
+easy: simply add `?universal` to your import.

 ```jsx
 import MyComponent from '/MyComponent?universal'